kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 does not include your change and have no impact on API objects which do not use your change.
 API objects that use your change will be impacted in case of a rollback.
+7. Reading an unmodified object via the same API version, across different Kubernetes versions, must produce the same result with the exception of status fields.

 If your change does not meet these criteria, it is not considered compatible, and may break older clients, or result in newer clients causing undefined